 Steven Weinberg.
 In 2018, I ended up living in the greater Austin area, home of the University of Texas (UT).
 In 1983 Steven Weinberg had moved his laboratory to UT, in part to work more closely with his mentor, John Wheeler.

 Although I did not meet Weinberg again in Austin, I did call and I sent a few notes to re-introduce myself hoping to find somebody in his group who could tell me why our logic was so wrong.
 I had finally realized that our model was profoundly idiosyncratic.
 We stop working on it with the high school students.
-I didn’t want them tainted by it in college!
-So, now, it just gets carried along here.
+I didn’t want them to be tainted by it in college!
+So, now, it just gets moved along here.

 Big Bang Cosmology.
 In the earliest stages of our work between 2011 and 2016, we very naively wrote to Stephen Hawking and Alan Guth (MIT) and other thought leaders who were advocating an infinitely-hot big bang.
 With no real response, even in 2016, Hawking was reminding us on public television, “The answer, as most people can tell you, is the big bang…”